Widex vs. ReSound

 Widex Logo Resound Logo

-Warranty Yes, only products sold by authorized distributors Yes, only products sold by distribution providers
+Warranty Yes, but only on products sold by authorized distributors Yes, but only on products sold by distribution providers

-Free Trial Yes, sign up to receive free trial Yes, 90-day return policy
+Free trial Yes, sign up to receive a free trial Yes, 90-day return policy

 Website